modelscope/modelscope-studio/README.md

 ## When to Use

-Compared to Gradio's own components, `modelscope_studio` focuses more on page layout and component flexibility.
+Compared to the original components of Gradio, `modelscope_studio` focuses more on page layout and component flexibility.
 If you want to build a more beautiful user interface, we highly recommend using `modelscope_studio`.

 However, when your application needs Gradio to handle more built-in data on the Python side, the components of `modelscope_studio` may not be the best choice, but don't worry, it integrates well with existing Gradio components, you can still use `modelscope_studio` to optimize your application.